The 3Com OfficeConnect Remote 812 ADSL Router is a standalone

 3Com OfficeConnect Remote 812 ADSL Router with the last firmware patch

 A previously given workaround for other issues with the http interface

 is available at the link shown.
 This shows how to configure the router

-to prevent external access to the HTTP port.
+to prevent external access to the http port.
+By changing occurences of

 The Common Vulnerabilities and Exposures (CVE) project has assigned the